 The setting can be set from 0 to 5.

-By default this setting has a value of 0 which disables the motor beeper.
-Larger numbers makes it louder, but if you make it too loud it’s possible to overheat your motors even damage them.
-3 is a good value to start with, and make sure to check your motors for sign of overheat.
+Setting it to 0 will disable motor beeper.
+By default this setting has a value of 1 which means it’s turned on but at the quietest volume.
+Higher numbers make it louder, but if you make it too loud it’s possible to overheat your motors even damage them.
+I think 3 is a good value to start with, and make sure to check your motors for sign of overheat.